chaoticzeros/halo-sapp-docs/userguide/configuration.rst

 .. note:: If you
   choose to utilize all of SAPP's features, you should keep your modifications as non-gameplay intrusive as possible, or else people may get frustrated when playing on your server.
-I will go over the uses of some of these files.

 .. list-table::
    :widths: 15 30